The Terrible Catsafterme

 • 006.
 The Boxer – 10/25/1955

 • The Company B Boxing Tournament is coming up on Saturday night, and each of the Sergeants are working on training their men: Sowici is working with a new transfer Corporal Basil Egan (Johnny Seven), Pendleton is training Private Miller, and Bilko is training on the mediocre Paparelli.
 However, when Private Claude Dillingham shows Paparelli some tips, Bilko sees that he is clearly a superior fighter, despite everyone in the company thinking Dillingham is wimpy because he is obsessed with flowers and his garden.
 With his new secret weapon, Bilko starts taking bets on his man, but is then told by Dillingham that his fiance Felicia (Hollis Irving) doesn’t allow him to fight.
 Bilko thinks that if another soldier makes the moves on his wife, Dillingham will change his tune about fighting.
 He offers to take Claude and Felicia out to a saloon and then instigates a fight between Claude and two Navy men.
 Claude doesn’t seem to be able to be rattled, and instead of Claude knocking out the Navy man, Felicia knocks out Paparelli, until a police officer (Barney Martin) breaks it up, and warns Claude he doesn’t want any further trouble.
 Bilko finds out that Claude had been warned by the same officer when he punched a man before, for saying bad things about Chrysanthemums.
 Bilko visits Egan, and pretends that he mistook his lettuce for Chrysanthemums, and warns him about Chrysanthemum Fever, getting Egan to hate Chrysanthemums.
 He is successful in whipping up animosity between Claude and Egan, but the Chaplain diffuses the situation, and Claude once again refuses to fight.
 Bilko has no choice but to put Paparelli back in the fight, but as Bilko is giving Paparelli a pep talk, and giving him a few slaps the face, it causes Paparelli to collapse before the fight even begins.
 Frank Marth is the Lieutenant.
-Dody Goodman is the waitress.
+Dody Goodman is the waitress Marcella.
 Terry Carter is Grover’s boxer.
 9/29/21

 • 007.
 The Hoodlum – 11/1/1955

 • Bilko has his company working overtime in hopes that he might win a contest for the Soldier of the Month, which will get him a three-day pass so he can go see a nightclub girl in Tulsa.
 The guys nearly rebel against him, but he is able to convince them that the award will be for everyone, and that they will all be with him in spirit.
 Meanwhile, the Chaplain tries to convince Colonel Hall to give a young recruit named Private Chick Parker (Paul Porter Jr.) another chance, even though he seems incorrigible and is begging that they dishonorably discharge him and release him to civilian life.
 Colonel Hall assigns him to Bilko’s unit.
 Bilko is worried about his men fighting with Parker and concerned he’ll use his chance to win the contest, so he tries to give him the benefit of the doubt, but Parker is impossible to control.
 Bilko works with Henshaw and Barbella, and they decide to use a scheme that worked on another old troublesome recruit named Dawson.
 He tells Parker that he is impressed with him and wants him to come in a caper with them.
 They take him privately into a separate room and tell them that their plan is to rob the gold from Fort Knox.
-Parker is shocked, and realizes he might be in over his head.
+Parker is shocked and realizes he might be in over his head.
 Bilko explains how he’ll drive a tank as his part and then blow up the tank to open up one of the Fort’s walls, which he’ll have to get clear of in four seconds.
 Parker reluctantly agrees to participate.
 He gives him instructions to meet a limousine and get the plans for the location of the tanks while on guard duty.
 Then he assigns Parker to unload some canned goods in the company kitchen by telling him that one of them contains a percussion cap they’ll need for their plans.
 Scared of an explosion, he insists on doing it by himself.
 Hall is shocked when he realizes Parker is doing so much work willingly, and gives all of the credit to Bilko, who claims he’s getting the results by employing kindness.
 Bilko the assigns Parker to visit the Quartermaster depot and look for a recruit who will pass on a note to tell them when to start the operation.
 When the last recruit (Jack Mullaney) finishes getting his uniform, Bilko passes on the note to the recruit to give to Parker, which says the operation will take place that night.
 When Parker returns to the barracks, the guys, impressed with all of the work he’s done for them, invite him to play cards with them.
 Bilko pulls Parker aside and tells him that he now will only have two seconds to get away from his exploding tank.
 Parker breaks down and begs Bilko and the guys to let him out of the operation, telling him he is happy to be a good soldier with friends who like him.
 Col. Hall comes to the barracks to award the Soldier of the Months award… to Private Parker.
 Maurice Brenner is Private Irving Fleishman.
 3/28/22

 • 008.
 Mardis Gras – 11/8/1955

 • The platoon prepares for the Madis Gras ball with a parade float, and by randomly choosing a king of the Mardi Gras who turns out to be Duane Doberman.
 He is too embarrassed to pick his own queen, so they decide to pick one for him.
 Since Doberman has been keeping a scrapbook of clippings about society girl Joy Landers (Constance Ford), they decide to ask her if she will do the honors.
 A group of the men go to see her at her father’s (Russell Hicks) house where she has gone after returning from Paris.
 She declines and laughs at them for even suggesting her.
 The men go back to Bilko with their feelings hurt and tell him what happen, so he decides to get even with her.
 He rushes over to see Joy and begs her to turn them down, telling her that Doberman was made king of the Mardi Gras without his knowledge, when he had merely joined the service just for a break away from all of the adventure, partying, and women in his life.
 She informs Bilko that she had already turned him down.
 Bilko acts shocked to know that her kindness allowed her to turn down such a famous and busy individual who hobnobs with royalty turned him down for his own good.
-Her father apologize to Bilko for his daughter’s behavior and tells Bilko that she has been spoiled all of her life.
+Her father apologizes to Bilko for his daughter’s behavior and tells Bilko that she has been spoiled all of her life.
 Bilko informs him that now she is not going to get something she can never have.
 Bilko then plants a fortune cookie at the Chinese restaurant where Joy and her friends are dining that contains a message about Doberman.
 Joy and her friends move on to the Club Caribbean, where they find the calypso singers – really all men from the platoon – belting out a song about Doberman.
 They also let her overhear them talking about the fact that Doberman is at the Paradise Ball and Grill.
-Joy naturally insist that her friends take her there.
+Joy naturally insists that her friends take her there.
 When Joy arrives, she immediately starts trying to figure out which man Doberman is, while Bilko has bribed Mildred to pose as a Countess and pretend to claim Doberman as her own.
 Joy tells Bilko that she now wants to be the queen of the Mardi Gras, and tells Bilko that she absolutely must meet him.
 Bilko then brings Doberman in, and despite his looks, Joy still insists that she wants to be with him.
 At this point, Doberman tells her to ‘get lost’ and admits that he’s a nobody and that Joy has begged for him anyway.
 Joy is utterly embarrassed and runs out of the club.
 When the story makes it into the newspapers, Bilko then tells the men that they might have gone too far.
 Nevertheless, it helps Joy see how ugly she’s been to have laughed at so many all of her life, and now knows what it feels like.
 To make retribution, she volunteers to help the men dress up their parade float and be queen with Doberman.
 3/30/22

 • 009.
 The Eating Contest – 11/15/1955

 • After Company B loses not only a football 68-0 against Company A, but also the money that they wagered on themselves, Sgt.
 Bilko and desperate to find something they can win.
 On cue, they receive a transfer to the motor pool named Ed Honnegan (Fred Gwynne), who some of the men recognize as “The Stomach,” the greatest eater in the Army and winner of numerous eating contests oversees.
 Bilko remembers that Company A has a man named Hog Henderson (Bern Hoffman), who they believe is the greatest eater of all-time.
 In fact, his Master Sergeant Allan (Murray Hamilton) brags that he once came in third to the “Stomach”.
-So without disclosing that it will be the Stomach he is eating against, they wager $235 that their man can beat Henderson in an eating contest.
+Without disclosing that it will be the Stomach he is eating against, they wager $235 that their man can beat Henderson in an eating contest.
 The bet is made, welded into a lockbox, and given to the chaplain to hold.
 Thinking they have a sure thing, they decide to see the Stomach in action, so they serve him a huge steak and a full chicken as a welcome dinner.
 Honnegan is excited to see the food, but only takes one bite before he is full.
 Bilko talks to him to find out what is going on, and learns that ten years ago, Honnegan’s girlfriend Hazel left him, plunging him into a miserable depression that made him hungry all of the time.
 It was this misery that fueled his eating, but his doctor finally got him snapped out of it, and now he only eats in moderation.
 Bilko then hatches a plan to make him miserable again, which they achieve by playing old records that were out around the time of his breakup.
-Once they hit on I Walk Alone, he remembers Hazel and gets miserable and hungry again.
+Once they put on I Walk Alone, he remembers Hazel and gets miserable and hungry again.
 The boys in Company B play the song non-stop to keep him sad, up to the point that Henshaw feels so bad, he sends him to the chaplain, who manages to cheer him up.
-The chaplain also inquires about the box he is holding, and Bilko tells him it will be their fund if anyone in the platoon every encounters a need for it.
+The chaplain also asks about the box he is holding, and Bilko tells him it will be their fund if anyone in the platoon ever encounters a need for it.
 Bilko then has another talk with Honnegan to remind him about his love for Hazel, and he is once again ready to eat again.
 They hold the contest at the Smith Hotel, where they order oysters, soup, chicken, salad, steaks, and pies with cheese.
 They go through nearly all of the food, but Hog can’t finish his last piece of pie.
 Honnegan is set for victory if he eats the last piece of cheese, but just then the Padre brings in Hazel.
-Honnegan is so happy, he nearly fogets to eat the cheese, but Bilko finally gets him to swallow it.
-The Padre pulls out the money box, and reminds Bilko that the money is supposed to go for a man in need, and that men seems like it should be Honnegan, who will be getting married.
+Honnegan is so happy, he nearly forgets to eat the cheese, but Bilko finally gets him to swallow it.
+The Padre pulls out the money box and reminds Bilko that the money is supposed to go for a man in need, and that men seems like it should be Honnegan, who will be getting married.
 Bilko agrees and gives them the money.
 When the waiter presents the bill for the food, Bilko had no money to pay so he sends him men to work in the kitchen.
 When he sees how happy Honnegan and Hazel (Janet Waldo) are, he pulls up his sleeves and joins them.
 7/27/22

 • 010.
 The Centennial – 11/15/1955

-• A new Special Services Officer Lieutenant Barry Parker (Al Checco) is assigned to Fort Baxter and he is intent on breaking up the card games and gambling and instead offering classes in the arts, painting, dancing, and drama.
+• A new Special Services Officer Lieutenant Barry Parker (Al Checco) is assigned to Fort Baxter, and he is intent on breaking up the card games and gambling and instead offering classes in the arts, painting, dancing, and drama.
 Sgt.
 Bilko immediately making bets about how long it will take him to get him reassigned.
 Parker holds his first art class, and although Bilko predicts there will be no one showing up for the class, it backfires when they get a look at the model Ms. Doozer (Temple Texas) who they will be painting.
 Although they are hopeful when they see her behind a curtain changing clothes, she winds up coming out in a ski outfit.
 After a week of painting, the guys are all tired of it, so Bilko plans to whip out his old plans for the Centennial, a show they had used in the past to get rid of Special Service officers.
 He claims that he was told to throw away the history book of Fort Baxter, but that he had saved it.
 When Colonel Hall gets wind that Bilko has talked Parker into putting on a Centennial pageant, he initially orders Bilko to halt the production, but then when he realizes that Parker’s classes on square dancing and other art classes are interfering with his own card plans, he tells Bilko to proceed.
 They entitle the production Fort Baxter Centennial: One Hundred Years of Valor.
 Parker watches Bilko and his men do a dress rehearsal of the first act in which Bilko portrays General Bill Baxter, who defended Fort Baxter against the Indians.
 He inspires his men to capture the Indian Chief Tall Feather… only to force them to buy whiskey from him instead of their other source.
 Parker stops the show and says they can’t perform that for dignitaries.
-Since Baxter was dishonorably discharged and sentenced to thirty years, they agree to cut out that portion of the story and begin at the Civil War, changing the tile of the play to Seventy Five Years of Valor.
+Since Baxter was dishonorably discharged and sentenced to thirty years, they agree to cut out that portion of the story and begin at the Civil War, changing the tile of the play to Seventy-Five Years of Valor.
 The dress rehearsal then shows Bilko as Col. Honest John Otis, who is court martialing his good friend Major Barton, and condemning him to death.
 Miss Doozer portrays Barton’s wife, who pleads with Otis that her husband is innocent.
 Once they take Barton away to his death, Otis and Mrs. Barton embrace and celebrate their freedom to have their affair.
 They also reveal they are selling arms to General Robert E. Lee.
 Otis was later captured and hung.
 The play now changes to Fifty Years of Valor, featuring Bilko as Major Iron Mike Grundy in the Spanish-American War.
 He is investigating the leaks of their plans, which he knows are being divulged by their officers who fall under the spell of Mata Lopez, Spain’s top female spy.
 He tries to lure Mata Lopez to him by being the sole conduit for every plan to come through him.
 He unmasks Mata Lopez as being a Red Cross worker in disguise… then falls for her immediately and beings handing over the plans one by one.
 Parker immediately cancels the pageant, and soon the men are back to playing poker in the pool hall.
 There they encounter the new Special Services Officer Lieutenant Kissel (Jason Evers), who is arranging a new series of classes.
 Bilko immediately tells him about the Centennial, laying out plans to the excited Kissel.
 Bilko predicts to his men that he’ll be gone in two days.
 7/27/22

 • 011.
 Bivouac – 11/22/1955